To many, amateur radio is just

 satellite imagery, sea surface temperature maps and text forecasts are

-also available.
 The International Ice Patrol also broadcasts radio fax

 charts from Boston sharing the same transmitters.
 Other stations, in

 Halifax and Sydney, Nova Scotia can be received on the east coast of